elliotwutingfeng/railrailrail/docs/CONFIG.md

 ### Transfers

 This section defines interchange transfers and their transfer details.
 An interchange transfer is a connection between 2 stations with the same name, but different station codes.
-Transfer details only contains the duration in seconds.
+Transfer details only include the duration in seconds.

 Unlike segments, transfers in both directions must be listed separately (`BP1-NS4` and `NS4-BP1`).